ScratchAddons/website-v2/content/addons/middle-click-popup.md

 ## Future plans

 - The popup should be resizable by dragging one of the corners in the editor instead of having to change a setting.
-- Adding string interpolation for strings in quotes could really help out situatoins where a lot of join blocks would normally have to be tediously arranged.
+- Adding string interpolation for strings in quotes could really help out situations where a lot of join blocks would normally have to be tediously arranged.

 ## Known issues